-Being together during the holidays is a fantastic time to catch up and an ideal time to have discussions about long-term care planning with elderly parents.
-Having an honest and open conversation around older adult care needs, home modifications and finances is very important to help meet the wishes of senior loved ones.
+Being together during the holidays is a fantastic time to catch up and an ideal time to have discussions about long-term care planning with older parents.
+Having an honest and open conversation around elderly care needs, home modifications and finances is very important to help meet the wishes of senior loved ones.

-Hearts at Home In-Home Care, a trusted provider of elderly home care in Kansas City and the surrounding areas, has compiled some important questions for you to cover during the conversation:
+Hearts at Home In-Home Care, a top-rated provider of home care assistance in Overland Park, KS and the surrounding areas, has compiled some important questions for you to cover during the conversation:

 - Would you like to continue to live at home as you grow older, or consider a move elsewhere?
 The majority of older adults desire to remain at home throughout aging over a move to a nursing home or assisted living facility, or moving in with adult children.
 If this is the case with your parents, think through any changes which need to take place to allow that desire to become a reality: home modifications and the general layout of the house, as well as a plan for support if a disability, chronic illness, or simply the challenges of aging make it tough to stay safe and independent.